Boldklubben Frem: Home ground

 The clubhouse at Enghavevej, Vesterbro used 1905–1942.

 Frem play their home matches at the modest and somewhat worn-down, municipality-owned Valby Idrætspark.

 In the early years, Frem were located on Østerbro in Copenhagen, playing its matches at Blegdamsfælleden, alongside its main rivals in the early years; AB and KB.
 In 1905 Frem moved to its own field at Enghavevej, Vesterbro.
 Being a field-owning club gave Frem the advantage of entry fees.
 Its location however lead to some muttering from football fans who found it to be too far out of town.

 In 1942, Frem moved to Valby Idrætspark, where the current main stand was erected in 1965.
-Throughout the years a lot of matches has been played at Idrætsparken.
+Throughout the years many matches had been played at Idrætsparken.
 It is unclear when this tradition was discontinued.

 During the 2000s, there were several plans for a new stadium, but they were never realized.

 In 2006 the Copenhagen Municipality predicted that the main stand of the current Valby Idrætspark would last another 5–10 years.

 As of April 2007 major investments in the current stadium are put on hold as a decision on the construction of a new stadium is being awaited.
 A final decision is expected was April 2008.

 Hans Hermansen, then managing director of BK Frem, has indicated that according to the plan, the construction of a new stadium should commence no later than 2010.
 However, the municipality estimated 2012.
 Frem suggested that it might be completed by 2016.

 In January 2016 the municipality ordered a renovation of the existing stadium, worth 3 mio €, thus cancelling plans for a new stadium in the near future.
 The renovation is due ultimo 2017.

 Sponsorships

-After the clubs bankruptcy in summer 2010, Frem got a helping hand from Danish brewery giant Carlsberg.
-Being from the same city they signed on as main sponsor, because they saw it as a chance to help the fellow Valby-based brand back on its feet.
+After Frem's bankruptcy in summer 2010, the club were helped by Danish brewery giant Carlsberg.
+Being from the same city they signed on as a main sponsor, because they saw it as a chance to help the fellow Valby-based brand recover.
 In July 2013 an extension for three years was announced.
-On 11 June 2016 it was prolonged for another three years.
+On 11 June 2016 it was extended for another three years.

-In June 2015 Frem announced they would switch back from Diadora to their old shirt partner, Hummel, starting from the 2015/2016 season.
+In June 2015 Frem announced they would switch back from Diadora to their old shirt partner, Hummel, starting from the 2015–2016 season.